cr45hmurphy/klipper_ender3_skr-mini-e3-v3_install/README.md

       | FAN1 | Hot end cooling | PC7 |
       | FAN2 | Electronics enclosure cooling | PB15 |

+   Wiring diagram for reference: [SKR Mini e3 V3.0 Wiring Diagram](https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3/blob/master/hardware/BTT%20SKR%20MINI%20E3%20V3.0/Hardware/BTT%20E3%20SKR%20MINI%20V3.0_PIN.pdf)

-3. The hotend does NOT have polarity.
+4. The hotend does NOT have polarity.
 You can place the wires in either terminal slot.
 It is merely a controlled short.
     * [Reference 1](https://www.reddit.com/r/ender3/comments/lx5azz/do_the_hotend_cables_have_polarity_ehy_are_they/)
     * [Reference 2](https://www.reddit.com/r/ender3/comments/bwvdn0/replacing_hot_end_wiring_confusion/)

-4. Once you flash Klipper, the Ender 3's LCD screen will go blank.
+5. Once you flash Klipper, the Ender 3's LCD screen will go blank.
 This will be corrected once the printer.cfg file is created.

-5. I do NOT recommend using YouMakeTech's printer.cfg file to begin with.
+6. I do NOT recommend using YouMakeTech's printer.cfg file to begin with.
 It is customized for using a BMG extruder, as well as a BL Touch.
 Rather, utilize the [printer.cfg](https://github.com/cr45hmurphy/klipper_ender3_skr-mini-e3-v3_install/blob/0d290d527142f9daa1aa6f37e96509ac6b961585/configs/Ender3v1_SKR-Mini-e3-V3/printer.cfg) I have created instead.
     * I would recommend using it for reference if you have these installed, or are thinking about adding them to your machine.

 7. I DO recommend using YouMakeTech's [menu.cfg](https://github.com/YouMakeTech/klipper-ender3/blob/8203aa3c9eecd9890e51132bdd0cc69a4b751e18/config/Ender-3%20Pro/SKR-Mini-E3-V3.0/menu.cfg) file.
 You will simply upload it within Mainsail as a new file.
 The printer.cfg already uses an "include" statement to reference it.